osuosl/osuosl-pelican/content/services/hosting/hosting_details.rst

 We offer virtual machines utilizing an open source stack consisting of `Ganeti`_ and the `KVM hypervisor`_.
 We have a cluster for small projects and offer VMs at a variety of sizes and platforms, all with full redundant storage.
-Ganeti is am Infrastructure as a Service (`IaaS`_) platform that we primarily use for long running VMs that need minimal changes.
+Ganeti is an Infrastructure as a Service (`IaaS`_) platform that we primarily use for long running VMs that need minimal changes.
 We provide minimal admin access to the VMs to project owners.

 .. _Ganeti: http://www.ganeti.org/